Shortening the Education Sales Cycle: Timing, Signals, and Stakeholders

 Inner City Schools:

-The Department of Education reveals that urban students across the U.S. were 74% more likely to enroll in college than rural students, and 106% more likely to attain a bachelor’s degree.
+The U.S. Department of Education reveals that urban students across the U.S. were 74% more likely to enroll in college than rural students, and 106% more likely to attain a bachelor’s degree.
 At the same time, urban students face several barriers that can impact academic outcomes, such as:

 Rural Schools: